The Company’s corporate governance information and documents.

 The board should be supported by committees (e.g. audit, remuneration, nomination) that have the necessary skills and knowledge to discharge their duties and responsibilities effectively.

-Directors must commit the time necessary to fulfill their roles.
+Directors must commit the time necessary to fulfil their roles.

 The board should not be dominated by one person or a group of people.
 Strong personal bonds can be important but can also divide a board.